napari/docs/docs/developers/documentation/index.md

 $ make docs-xvfb
 ```

-This will prevent all but the first napari window to be shown during the docs
+This will prevent all but the first napari window from being shown during the docs
 build.
 ````